radenvodka/SVScanner/README.md

 - Edo Maland (Powerstager) https://github.com/Screetsec
 - Jack Wilder admin in http://www.linuxsec.org

+## want to contribute

+send the target live and what exploits are used. then send to maunikah1337@gmail.com

 ## Disclaimer
 Note: modifications, changes, or changes to this code can be accepted, however, every public release that uses this code must be approved by writing this tool (Eka S)